picios/tokenizer/README.md

 ## How it works

-The token alowes you to store a limited amount of data in one string in a safe way.
+The token allows you to store a limited amount of data in one string in a safe way.

 To create a new token, you need to get TokenManager object with parameters SEED and a structure of the data in token.
 It's a simple array with names of the token data fields.
 The SEED and the structure must be the same during creating the token and when you parse it.